jt495/IS117-A03/README.md

 - Select the committed file and click Push
 - File will now appear on Github

-### Github

 ## Glossary

 - Branch - set of development code that does not interfere with production system

-- Clone - creates a clone of an existing repository in an new directory at another location
+- Clone - creates a clone of an existing **repository** in an new directory at another location

-- Commit - stores new part of project into repository
+- Commit - stores new part of project into **repository**

-- Fetch - gets branch from repository, find which objects are missing from local database, and returns with missing objects added
+- Fetch - gets **branch** from **repository**, find which objects are missing from local database, and returns with missing objects added

 - GIT - a free content tracker used for storing code being developed by multiple people at once and seeing what changes were made by said developers